Jagan-Dattu/Web-Analytics-Project/README.md

 before this check eveyrthing, ur python code working , csv file in correct path, check codes in all (app.py,index.py,......),

+ Run all below ones in 3 seperate CMD prompts
 Terminal 1: Start the AI Server
 # Navigate to the ml folder
 cd D:\projects\poker-assist\ml if not coming directly click D: it goes to that ml path and run remaining two below